 - The third version was ratified in 2011, known as C++11

 - The fourth and current (though not for long!) version was ratified in 2014, known as C++14 (see the informal naming pattern?)

-The ISO is slated to ratify a fifth version this year, in 2017.
+The ISO is slated to ratify the fifth version this year, in 2017.
 They’ call it….C++17.
-There are already plans for a sixth ratification in 2020.
+There are already plans for the sixth ratification in 2020.

 C++ is a mid-level, object-oriented programming language.
 It’s fast, commonly used, and can be fairly easy to learn–especially with the resources available these days.